 - Provided multiple reminders of the funding opportunity.

 - Directly contacted researchers eligible in Stage 1.

-- Provided a dedicated resource to answser all program questions and to help liaise with Financial Services on the indentification of eligible expenses.
+- Provided a dedicated resource to answer all program questions and to help liaise with Financial Services on the identification of eligible expenses.

 - Offered application extensions if requested.

 The CRCEF program is administered by the Office of Research and Innovation Services (ORIS) and overseen by the General Faculties Council (GFC) Research Planning Committee.
 This committee is comprised of representatives from the U of L's senior leadership team as well as nine academic staff members representing each Faculty/School.
 In the case of the Faculty of Arts and Science, three representatives broadly represent the research disciplines within the Faculty: Humanities, Sciences, and Social Sciences.
 Appointments are made by the GFC Nominations Committee, which strives to ensure committee appointments reflect the broadest diversity possible.
 The current committee composition is available on the GFC Research Planning Committee page.

 The GFC Research Planning Committee is the primary advisory body to the Vice-President (Research) that provides advice, recommendations, and feedback on the management of the CRCEF program.
 More specifically, the Committee is responsible for:

 - Ensuring the principles of Equity, Diversity, and Inclusion (EDI) are considered when awarding CRCEF funds; and

 - Providing funding recommendations to the Vice-President (Research).